apicazorla/nomenclaturaquimica/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Francisco José Moreno Hueso

 # Is this the primary user of the site?
 superuser: true

-# Role/position
-role: Python Instructor

 # Organizations/Affiliations
 organizations: